Vlosyros/SharkByte/README.md

 ### SharkBytes Goal:
 The primary goal of SharkByte is to grant organizations the knowledge to understand the potential dangers of phishing attacks, and the tools needed to test their defenses against these attacks.
 Organizations can utilize our SharkByte program to raise awareness for phishing attacks, train users on the dangers of phishing, and test the effectiveness of security controls in place.

-## Exemplary Phishing Engamgent using SharkByte:
+## Exemplary Phishing Engagement using SharkByte:

 To showcase Sharkbyte, a simulated cyberattack on a fictional organization (NexusCupcakes) will occur, where a user falls victim to a phishing attack, downloads a malicious document, and establishes a connection to a Command and Control (C2) server.
 This simulation will demonstrate the potential consequences of employees falling victim to phishing attacks, highlighting the importance of phishing awareness training.